 Gardiner powers away to win dramatic 400 metres

-DOHA: Bahamian Steven Gardiner, silver medallist in London two years ago, went one better on Friday when he stormed home to win the 400 metres at the world athletics championships.
+DOHA: Bahamian Steven Gardiner powered home to win the 400 metres at the world athletics championships on Friday, one month after he was personally affected by the hurricane which devastated his country.

+Gardiner won in a 43.48 seconds, making him the sixth-fastest 400 metres runner in history, as he went one better than the silver medal he claimed in London two years ago.

 Colombian Anthony Zambrano produced a surge down the final straight as he charged from fourth to second to snatch the silver and leave American Fred Kerley, one of the pre-race favourites, with the bronze after an enthralling race.